AcmeTensorToys/esp-lua_core/README.rst

    This module is still used within several modules here, however, for the moment.
 Its removal and deprecation is being staged.

+   It will probably never go away because it has proven itself quite useful in adapting other timer frameworks to emulate nodemcu's dynamic timers!

 * ``tq/tq.lua`` -- a tickless event queue wrapping around a single nodemcu timer.
 Useful for managing complex lifecycles and/or many infrequent events.